holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/skills_assesment.md

 6. Crate a function that takes a single string as an input and returns the score of the given string in a Scrabble game.
 Write enough unit tests such that you have 100% line coverage.
-7. Implement a basic linked list data struction with functions for `insert()`, `delete()`, and `contains()`.
+7. Implement a basic linked list data structure with functions for `insert()`, `delete()`, and `contains()`.
 Write enough unit tests such that you have 100% line coverage.